awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-eks-nodegroup-remoteaccess.md

 ## Properties<a name="aws-properties-eks-nodegroup-remoteaccess-properties"></a>

 `Ec2SshKey`  <a name="cfn-eks-nodegroup-remoteaccess-ec2sshkey"></a>
 The Amazon EC2 SSH key that provides access for SSH communication with the nodes in the managed node group\.
-For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon Elastic Compute Cloud User Guide for Linux Instances*\.
+For more information, see [Amazon EC2 key pairs and Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon Elastic Compute Cloud User Guide for Linux Instances*\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)